What Are Popular Human Services Careers?

 Working as drug and alcohol treatment counselor involves recognizing and treating substance abuse in a variety of clients, including inmates and youth.
 This work involves observing counseling sessions, as well as counseling clients in order to encourage their participation in treatment programs.
 Treatment specialists may also monitor and conduct group therapy sessions.

-The above paragraphs highlight only a few of the careers available in human services.
-Some other popular human services careers include these:
+The sections above highlight only a few of the careers available in human services.
+Some other popular human services careers include: